JAM-Software/Virtual-TreeView/README.md

-About this prot to Firemonkey:
+About this port to Firemonkey:

 What is working
 1. It compiles under FMX - this was main task of this pull request.